Zacaria/apidays-2023/docs/Presentation.md

 Most of Rust projects require senior C++ dev

-Otherwise there are  risking yourself into volatile Web3 projects
+Otherwise there are risky volatile Web3 projects

 From my perspective that's a good recruitment argument